Table of Contents

 Registration as a natural person

-3. you must have passed the practical aptitude test organised or approved by the IPI.
+3. You must have passed the practical aptitude test organised or approved by the IPI.

-Registration costs
+Registration fees

 • you are placed under its supervision